Writing with the Earth

 Writing with the Earth:

 Writing with the Earth is a nature-based writing project that explores how climate change touches our lives and the landscapes we love.
-This climate change art project is created and directed by Jen Johnson, environmental educator, nature and mindfulness-based counselor, writer, and photographer and is offered in collaboration with Halyburton Park Nature Center / Andy Fairbanks.
+This climate change art project is created and directed by Jen Johnson, environmental educator, nature and mindfulness-based counselor, writer, and photographer in collaboration with Andy Fairbanks at Halyburton Park in Wilmington, NC.

 An exhibit of the writing will be on display for one month at the Halyburton Park Nature Center in Wilmington, NC beginning on Monday, March 23, 2026.